-Field/setting Description Enable verification of TLS certificate chain Select this checkbox for the BCM2 to verify the validity of the TLS certificate that will be installed. • For example, the certificate's validity period against the system time is checked.
+Field/setting Description Enable verification of TLS Select this checkbox for the BCM2 to verify the validity of the TLS certificate that will be installed. certificate chain For example, the certificate's validity period against the system time is checked.
 Browse button Click Browse to import a certificate file.
-Then you can: • Click Show to view the certificate's content.
+Then you can: Click Show to view the certificate's content.
 Click Remove to delete the installed certificate if it is inappropriate.

-Field/setting Description Allow expired and not yet valid certificates • Select this checkbox to make the authentication succeed regardless of the certificate's validity period.
-After deselecting this checkbox, the authentication fails whenever any certificate in the selected certificate chain is outdated or not valid yet.
-Allow connection if system clock is incorrect When this checkbox is deselected, and if the system time is incorrect, the installed TLS certificate is considered not valid yet and will cause the wireless network connection to fail.
+Field/setting Description Allow expired and not yet valid Select this checkbox to make the authentication succeed regardless of the certificate's validity period. certificates After deselecting this checkbox, the authentication fails whenever any certificate in the selected certificate chain is outdated or not valid yet.
+Allow connection if system clock is incorrect, the installed TLS certificate is considered not value and will cause the wireless network connection to fail.
 When this checkbox is selected, it will make the wireless network connection successful when the BCM2 system time is earlier than the firmware build before synchronizing with any NTP server.